alcoranpaul/portfolio-pangalawa/public/json/projects/project/asset_tracker.md

 # **Outcome & Impact**

-- Actively used by a company to manage and track thousands of product movements per month.
+- Actively used by a reputable financial services company to manage and track thousands of product movements per month.
 - Improved production task visibility and accountability across departments.
 - Reduced manual entry errors by **20%**, directly enhancing product traceability and inventory accuracy.
 - Enabled seamless team collaboration with reliable, simultaneous access to shared data.